 - Persons featured in historical footage typically should not be listed as Guest Stars.
 They can be included in Notes or the Recap.

-- Reviews/Episode Discussions/Show Forums
+- Reviews/Episode Discussions/Show Community

-- Rules against Flaming, Trolling, Censor Bypassing, etc. apply to show reviews, episode discussions, and forum posts.
+- Rules against Flaming, Trolling, Censor Bypassing, etc. apply to show reviews, episode discussions, and community posts.
 Hostile and insulting comments directly or indirectly aimed at a show's writers, producers, actors, etc., should be avoided.
 Any offensive post can be submitted to staff to delete via the Flag option.
 Negative reviews about a show are allowed and will not be moderated by staff if submitted for deletion.